Skip to main content

 The base order types

 Market.
 Fills now at whatever the book gives you.
 Always taker.
-Use when timing matters more than price (for example, stopping out of a losing position you need to be out of).

 Limit.
 Sits on the book at the price you set.
 Maker if it does not immediately match.
-Use when you have a target entry price and can wait for it.

 Stop-limit.
-Triggers a limit order at a specified limit price when the trigger price is hit.
+Triggers a limit order at a specified limit price.
 Protects against runaway slippage in fast moves.

 Bracket orders

 A bracket order is a single submission that opens a position and attaches a stop-loss and take-profit.
 The two child orders are an OCO pair: when one fires, the other cancels.
+We strongly recommend turning the bracket toggle on by default.

 Order flags